11ty/11ty-website/docs/plugins/navigation.md

 These work with `eleventyNavigationBreadcrumb | eleventyNavigationToHtml` too.

-If you need _even more_ power than this filter provides, you can look at the JSON structure returned from `eleventyNavigation` and `eleventyNavigationBreadcrumb` and write your own filter to output HTML!
+If you find yourself using a lot of these `class` options, maybe you should use the _Advanced: Unlimited Child Levels_ example above and have full control of your HTML!